 net.ipv4.tcp_timestamps = 1 #Enables support for TCP timestamp

-net.ipv4.tcp_tw_reuse = 1 #Supports the use of a socket in the TIME_WAIT status to form a new TCP connection
+net.ipv4.tcp_tw_reuse = 1 #Supports the use of a socket in the status of TIME_WAIT to new TCP connection

-net.ipv4.tcp_tw_recycle = 1 #Enables quick repossession of a socket in the TIME-WAIT status
+net.ipv4.tcp_tw_recycle = 1 #Enables quick repossession of a socket in the status of TIME-WAIT

 net.ipv4.tcp_fin_timeout = 10 #Waiting time after the port is released.

-net.ipv4.tcp_keepalive_time = 1200 #The time interval between which TCP sends KeepAlive messages.
+net.ipv4.tcp_keepalive_time = 1200 #The interval for TCP to send KeepAlive messages.
 The default value is 2 hours.
 Change it to 20 minutes.

 net.ipv4.ip_local_port_range = 1024 65000 #The range of ports for external connections.
 The default value is 32768 to 61000.
 Change it to 1024 to 65000.

-net.ipv4.tcp_max_tw_buckets = 10240 #The maximum number (default value: 180000) of sockets in the TIME_WAIT status.
+net.ipv4.tcp_max_tw_buckets = 10240 #The maximum number (default: 180000) of sockets in TIME_WAIT status.
 Exceeding this number will directly release all the new TIME_WAIT sockets.
-You may consider reducing this parameter for a smaller number of sockets in the TIME_WAIT status.
+You may consider reducing this parameter for a smaller number of sockets in TIME_WAIT status.

 Possible cause